by-jp/www.byjp.me/content/posts/mental-poker/open-games/index.md

 The only place a protocol like this can sometimes go wrong is if there is an error in one of the messages sent between players, a piece accidentally moved to the wrong square, or an over enthusiastic cat near the chessboard.

-In the case of _noticable_ incorrectness (bad kitty!) a player can request a description of the board from the other, but how might we detect a subtle error?
+In the case of _noticeable_ incorrectness (bad kitty, you knocked the pieces off the board!) a player can request a description of the board from the other.
+But how might we detect a subtle error?

 ### Consistent hashing algorithms

-Naturally, a very simple way of detecting errors here would be to scribble down the full layout of the new chessboard on the postcard containing your move as you make your correspondance chess play; but for more complex games, or where the amount of space you have for transmitting your move is small, we'd need something more sophisticated.
+Naturally, a very simple way of detecting errors here would be to scribble down the full layout of the new chessboard on the postcard containing your move as you make your correspondence chess play; but for more complex games, or where the amount of space you have for transmitting your move is small, we'd need something more sophisticated.

 In computing, [error detection and correction codes](https://en.wikipedia.org/wiki/Error_detection_and_correction) are used _literally everywhere_ to be able to detect (and optionally correct) exactly these kinds of otherwise invisible errors.
 In modern digital systems the components that store the 1s and 0s at the foundation of your machine are so small that an errant particle from the sun can (and do!) flip a zero to a one, or vice versa, at any moment — error correction codes are how we get around this.